June 5, 2021 /

-In regards to the marital status (single, widowed or divorced): for the divorced woman, the date of dissolution of the marriage is required, for the widowed woman the date of death of the previous husband is required.
+Regarding the marital status (single, widowed, or divorced): for the divorced woman, the date of dissolution of the marriage is required; for the widowed woman, the date of death of the previous husband is needed.

-The divorced woman must still contact the Municipality in order to determine whether or not she needs the authorization of the Court.
+The divorced woman must still contact the Municipality to determine whether or not she needs the Court’s authorization.

-The authorization is issued by the competent authority of one’s country of origin which can be (depending on the legislation of the country of origin):
+The authorization is issued by the competent authority of one’s country of origin in Italy (your Italian Consulate in Italy).

 1. Local Authority in the country of origin:

-The nulla osta, if issued in the language of the country of origin, must be duly translated into Italian and legalized by the Italian Embassy or Consulate, except in the event that this requirement is eliminated by specific Conventions.
+If issued in the language of the country of origin, must be duly translated into Italian and legalized by the Italian Embassy or Consulate, except if specific Conventions eliminate this requirement.

-The authorization is issued by the Consulate or the foreign Embassy in Italy and, usually, it is already drawn up in Italian.
-It must be legalized by the competent Italian Prefecture.
+Most of the time, it is already drawn up in Italian.
+Then, it must be legalized by the competent Italian Prefecture.

 deed of notoriety (which must also indicate that the citizen can marry according to the law of the country of origin) drawn up before the competent Italian Authority: Italian Consul abroad, Court of Florence, Notary.

-Rules that concern marriage of Australian citizens in Italy require a sworn declaration made in front of the Consul of Australia in Italy, showing that, in accordance with the laws to which he is subject in Australia, there is no impediment to the marriage he intends to contract in Italy.
+Rules that concern the marriage of Australian citizens in Italy require a sworn declaration made in front of the Consul of Australia in Italy, showing that, following the laws he is subject to in Australia, there is no impediment to the marriage he intends to contract in Italy.
 The Consul’s signature must be legalized at the Prefecture;

 deed of notoriety (which must also indicate that the citizen can marry according to the law of the country of origin) drawn up before the competent Italian Authority (Italian Consul abroad), with four witnesses.

-Citizens of Spanish, Portuguese, Turkish and Luxembourg nationality must produce the certificate of marriage capacity (inquire at the respective Consulate about the competent authority for issuing it).
+Spanish, Portuguese, Turkish, and Luxembourg citizens must produce the marriage capacity certificate (inquire at the respective Consulate about the competent Authority for issuing it).

-Norwegian citizens: they must apply for clearance directly to the Registry of the Municipality of residence in Norway.
+Norwegian citizens must apply for clearance directly to the Registry of the Municipality of residence in Norway.
 The CLEARANCE will be issued, complete with Apostille, in Italian or Norwegian with translation carried out by a sworn translator in Norway (Circ.
 65/2004).